Car Insurance for Learner's Permit: What Parents Need to Know

 This is where parents often get tripped up.
 Every insurance company handles permit holders slightly differently:

-• Some insurers automatically extend coverage to household members with permits and don't require formal notification until a full license is issued.
+• Some insurers (like AAA in some states) automatically extend coverage to household members with permits and don't require formal notification until a full license is issued.

-• Other insurers want to know as soon as the permit is in hand, even before the first supervised drive.
+• Other insurers (like Allstate and State Farm) want to know as soon as the permit is in hand, even before the first supervised drive.

 • A small number (such as Progressive) require the teen to be formally listed as a driver immediately upon getting a permit, though they often defer rate increases until licensing.

 There is no universal grace period for adding a permit holder — requirements vary by state, insurer, and driver status.
-That said, the safest move is to call your insurer the same week your teen gets their permit to confirm exactly what their policy requires.
+The safest move is to call your insurer the same week your teen gets their permit to confirm exactly what their policy requires.
 The process of adding a named driver to your policy is typically quick and straightforward.

 Pincher's Pro Tip